Radiation oncology in Chattanooga, Tennessee

 Brachytherapy is the process of using radioactive isotopes to treat cancer.
 In addition to offering external beam radiation, we offer a host of brachytherapy options to aid in the fight against cancer.
 Your radiation oncologist will determine if brachytherapy is an appropriate course of treatment or should be used in conjunction with external beam radiation.
 Cancers commonly treated using brachytherapy include prostate, breast, lung and various gynecological cancers.

-For certain types of breast, skin or gynecologic cancer, we use a high dose rate electronic brachytherapy, a lower-radiation treatment.
-This technology is a more convenient and comfortable alternative to traditional radiation therapy, which often requires multiple rounds of treatment while being isolated in a lead-lined vault.
+For certain types of breast, skin or gynecologic cancer, we can use a HDR electronic brachytherapy that exposes your healthy tissues to less radiation.
+This technology is a more convenient and comfortable alternative to traditional radiation therapy.

-As an intraoperative radiation therapy (IORT) option, this method allows you to receive radiation therapy at the same time as a surgical procedure and possibly receive your entire cancer treatment in as little as one day.
+As an intraoperative radiation therapy (IORT) option, HDR electronic brachytherapy allows you to receive radiation therapy at the same time as a surgical procedure and possibly receive your entire cancer treatment in as little as one day.

 Your follow-up appointments are important to your cancer journey.
 We schedule you one month after the completion of your radiation therapy and then every three to four months for the first two to three years.
 We will continue to order X-rays, scans, labs or other additional tests, as needed.